kg-kartik/LaundryManager/README.md

-# Authentication_system
+# Laundry Manager
-Registering and making user login , and validating the details using Passport.js
+Tracking the laundrybag given by the user in the laundry.

+Work in Progress...